Graham Fraser: Early life and education

 Fraser is the son of Blair Fraser, a respected newspaper and magazine reporter of the mid-20th century.
 Blair Fraser drowned on a canoe trip in 1968.
-Graham Fraser attended Upper Canada College and, later, studied at the University of Toronto where he obtained a BA in 1968 and an MA in History in 1973.
+Graham Fraser attended Upper Canada College and, later, studied at the University of Toronto where he obtained a BA in 1968 and an MA in history in 1973.

 In the summer of 1965, Graham Fraser went on an archeology trip at Fort Lennox, Quebec, with the intention to learn French and learn more about Quebec, as the province was undergoing the vast social transformations of the Quiet Revolution.
 In his 2006 book Sorry, I Don't Speak French, Fraser described that, in this trip, he felt like a "foreigner in his own country", because of the linguistic and cultural differences he encountered there.
 This trip sparked his lifelong interest in the Canadian language question and in the relationship between Anglo Canadians and French Canadians.

 Career

 Journalist

 During his career as a journalist, Fraser wrote for Maclean's, The Globe and Mail, The Montreal Gazette, The Toronto Star and Le Devoir.
 He served as the National Affairs Correspondent for the Toronto Star, for which he also wrote a weekly column.
-He was also an adjunct professor of journalism at Carleton University from 2003–2008.
+He was also an adjunct professor of journalism at Carleton University from 2003 to 2008.